Background and History

 Investigational New Drug Application (IND)

 After termination of the pre-clinical stage, all pre-clinical data and a detailed clinical trial plan (in humans) are submitted to the FDA as part of the Investigational New Drug application (IND).

 It is recommended to add to the IND an “investigator brochure” with information about possible drug effects for use by the Institutional Review Board (IRB) and clinicians that will perform the clinical trial.
 If no response is received from the FDA within 30 calendar days, the clinical trial can be initiated.

-IND requirements and content: The IND will include introduction, investigator brochure, study protocols, investigational plan, previous human experience, pharmacology and toxicology, investigator, facilities and navigational review board (IRB /ethics committee), manufacturing and control and additional information sections.
+IND requirements and content: The IND will include an introduction, investigator brochure, study protocols, investigational plan, previous human experience, pharmacology and toxicology, investigator, facilities and navigational review board (IRB /ethics committee), manufacturing and control, additional information sections.

 For every clinical investigator, FDA form No. 1572 should be submitted.
 Informed consent is as defined in 21 CFR part 50, IRB review, and approval and reporting as defined in 21 CFR part 56 are required.
 The clinical study must be conducted according only to the relevant, current, approved protocol version.

-Changes in the protocol must be controlled, reviewed and approved by the sponsor.
-Records should follow good documentation practices (GDP), managed in a controlled manner and comply with 21 CFR part 312 requirements.
+Changes in the protocol must be controlled, reviewed, and approved by the sponsor.
+Records should follow good documentation practices (GDP), be managed in a controlled manner, and comply with 21 CFR part 312 requirements.

-EU Clinical Trial Application (CTA): The CTA is the European equivalent to the IND.
+EU Clinical Trial Application (CTA): The CTA is the European equivalent of the IND.
 In Europe, the Qualified Person (QP) should approve clinical batch release before using the investigational drug in clinical trials.